Faustin-Archange Touadéra: Tenure

-In April 2024, he was received at the Elysée in France, for the second time since the start of his mandate in 2016, to sign a roadmap which will provide for the reestablishment of bilateral relations between the Central African Republic and France.
+In April 2024, Touadéra was received at the Elysée in France, for the second time since the start of his mandate in 2016, to sign a roadmap which will provide for the reestablishment of bilateral relations between the Central African Republic and France.
 In July 2025, he announced his reelection bid for president as the candidate of the United Hearts Movement in the 2025 Central African general election scheduled in December.

+On 10 February 2025, Touadera announced the creation of $CAR as the country's official meme coin describing it as an experiment in national development.
+The coin briefly reached a US$900 million market cap before experiencing a significant price drop of over 90%.
 In November 2025, the Constitutional Court authorized him to seek another term, despite opposition parties claiming that he does not meet the criteria for another election.

-$CAR meme coin

-On 10 February 2025, Touadera announced the creation of $CAR as the country's official meme coin describing it as an "experiment" in national development.
-The coin briefly reached a US$900 million market cap before experiencing a significant price drop of over 90%.
+He subsequently won the election with around 76% of the vote.

+Ahead of the 2025 general election, Touadéra repressed the political opposition in the Central African Republic, attempting to use the powers of the state to prevent opposition candidates from contesting in the election.
+Provisional results, which were announced on 6 January 2026, showed that he won re-election with 76% of the votes, with a reported turnout among registered voters was 52.42%.
+His opponents in the election disputed the results, citing alleged malpractice by the National Authority of Elections (ANE) and widespread electoral fraud.
+Anicet-Georges Dologuélé declared himself the winner of the election.
+On 19 January 2026, the Constitutional Court officially declared Touadéra as the winner in the presidential race, having won 77.9% of the vote, followed by Dologuélé with 13.1%.